LANGUAGES WITHOUT LIMITS

 British Dyslexia Association

-Modern Foreign Languages and Dyslexia: A survivors' guide to Languages and the National Curriculum
+Modern Foreign Languages and Dyslexia: A survivors' guide to Modern Foreign Languages

 Link to Hull University's website where potential students with dyslexia can find advice on studying Modern Languages: